Looking for a casa particular in Old Havana? Take a look here, you'll find the complete list of what we're offer.

 Central Park

-One of the most important places of Old Havana, surrounded by hotels and important avenues.
-It's facing the hotel which have the same name and it also faces the Telegrafo and Inglaterra hotels.
+One of the most emblematic places of Old Havana, surrounded by hotels and important avenues.
+It's facing the hotel of the same name and it also faces the Telegrafo and Inglaterra hotels.

 Park of Fraternity